MikeEngerer/trip-planner/README.md

 You and your friends work together in a real-time environment to select flights, hotels, events and attractions specific to your trip details.

-Data is fetched from a variety of travel APIs, each queried using your destination and travel dates.
+Data is fetched from a variety of third-party APIs, each queried using your destination and travel dates.

 ### Usage